jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 # Getting Started <a name="Getting_Started"/>
 Try a [live version](http://try2.info/odm2crf/odm2crf.html) to test.

-Download the XSL file from the __xls_files__ folder and place it at the location where they are needed.
+Download the XSL file from the [xls_files](xls_files/) folder and place it at the location where it is needed.

 ## Installation <a name="Installation"/>
 The XSL Style Sheet can work by itself together with any XSLT processor to render the CRF from an ODM-XML file.
 However, the HTML file requires that the components